*Save the date for the conference on 17 June - more details and a sign up link will be available soon!*

 All presentations will be organised into themed panels and will include time for Q&A and discussion.
 Each panel will include a discussant (typically an LSE PhD student with expertise relevant to the panel theme) who will provide feedback on presentations and facilitate discussion and dialogue between panellists and conference attendees.

 Want to submit an abstract but don’t know where to start?
 Thinking of a research question but not sure how to turn it into a conference presentation?
 Check out these opportunities to get support as you write your abstract:

-- Abstract writing workshops: these online workshops will delve into the process of writing an abstract, offering tips and tricks on how to write about your research in an engaging way.
-Workshops will include practice exercises to help get you started in abstract writing.
+- Abstract writing workshop: this online workshops ran in April and delved into the process of writing an abstract, offering tips and tricks on how to write about your research in an engaging way.

 - Meet a collaborator session: this “speed-dating” style session took place on 11 March as an opportunity to meet other students from around LSE and find potential collaborators who might be interested in a similar research question.